-2008 American Institute of Architects | Western Mountain Region Merit Award 2010 ASLA | Honor Award for General Design
+2008 American Institute of Architects | Western Mountain Region Merit Award 2010 ASLA | Honor Award for General Design administrative offices for both Schools faculty offices graduate studios

 The design is inspired by celebrating the collaborative nature between the architecture and Landscape Architecture, resulting in a symbiotic relationship between the building and the landscape.
 Reclaimed water from the roof and HVAC condensate is stored and delivered to the gardens to sustain plant life, which shades the entire southern face of the expansion.